Carmen Fields, Vice - Chair

 Calvin L. Corriders, Board Member

-Calvin L. Corriders is the Regional President, Syracuse Market at Pathfinder Bank in Syracuse, New York.
-He is responsible for the implementation of the bank’s strategic focus and direction for the Syracuse Market, Pathfinder Bank.
-He provides strong community presence and growth of customer base in Onondaga County and manages the commercial and retail lending sales in the Syracuse Market.
-He has over 40 years of banking experience.
+Calvin L. Corriders was the Regional President, Syracuse Market at Pathfinder Bank in Syracuse, New York.
+He was responsible for the implementation of the bank’s strategic focus and direction for the Syracuse Market, Pathfinder Bank.
+He provided strong community presence and growth of customer base in Onondaga County and manages the commercial and retail lending sales in the Syracuse Market.
+He had over 40 years of banking experience.

 Currently serving on the SUNY Upstate Hospital Advisory Board, he also is a member of the Joint School Construction Board responsible for the administering, renovations, and financing of the educational buildings for the Syracuse City School District.
-Calvin is a member of 100 Black Men of Syracuse; the Vice President of Home Headquarters, Inc.; a board member of the Syracuse Community Health Center, and President of the Upstate Minority Economic Alliance.
+Calvin is a member of 100 Black Men of Syracuse; The Excellus Governance Board, Syracuse Housing Authority as Board President, a board member of the Syracuse Community Health Center, and President of the Upstate Minority Economic Alliance.

-A lifelong resident of Syracuse, Calvin has garnered numerous community, banking, and service awards for all the volunteer and professional work that he has done for over 40 years.
-Most recently, he received the Charles Dozier Public Service Award and the HSBC Community Banker Award and the Wisdom Keeper’s Award which honors those who have shown leadership, continual caring and an understanding of the importance of the vision for tomorrow.
+A lifelong resident of Syracuse, Calvin has garnered numerous community, banking, and service awards for all of the volunteer and professional work that he has done for over 30 years.
+Most recently, he received the Charles Dozier Public Service Award and the HSBC Community Banker Award.
 He graduated from The State University at Brockport with a Bachelor of Science degree in business administration.
 He and his wife have two children.

 Lorraine Lynch, Board Member